daczarne/mosh_html_css/part_01/04_css_basics/README.md

 Additionally, we can use the `border-radius` property to make the corners round.
 With this we can create shapes.
 You can read more about shapes in [this](https://css-tricks.com/the-shapes-of-css/) article.

 ## Shadows

+We can add shadows around elements using the `box-shadow` property.
+The first value we have to supply is the horizontal distance from the shadow to the element.
+Positive values will move the shadow to the right, and a negative value will move the shadow to the left.

+The second value is the vertical distance from the shadow to the element.
+Positive values move the shadow up, and negative values will move the shadow down.
+The third value that we can pass specifies by how much we want to blur the shadow.
+We can also pass a color to the property to set the color of the shadow box.

+We can also add shadows to text.
+To do so we use the `text-shadow` property and we pass the same values as to the element shadow: `horizontal-offset`, `vertical-offset`, `blur`, and `color`.